nikasimovich/invsnghtlfe/entries/tierney.md

 The punk with the mullet clutches me in their hand, sweating into me.
 Their sweat mixes with the condensation from the tall can of Modelo they’re swigging from and they ball their fist between sips, wiggling their damp fingers into me to dry them off.
 Beside them, their tall, combat boot-clad girlfriend mimes a two-step.

 The three of us stand in a funny kind of line in the hallway of a brownstone’s basement apartment.
 We’re waiting for the (affectionately named) door bitch to check everyone's suggested donations for this DIY show.
 They’re friendly, greeting everyone with a warmth that suggests this venue is actually their home, and one they like hosting in.
-I peek around from inside mullet’s hand to take in the fancifully named Magic Mountain.;
+I peek around from inside mullet’s hand to take in the fancifully named Magic Mountain.

 As far as I can tell, it’s just the lower level of a deteriorating pre-war Brooklyn apartment, decorated with desktop printouts of defunct Six Flags attractions.
 Not that this matters to me, or to anyone else in line.
 This show is so small practically everyone on line was personally invited.